Gen711/Fall2015/labs/Lab0_blast.rst

 **DOWNLOAD DATA:**  remember, for blasting we need both some data (a query) and a database.
-Lets start with the data 1st.
-You will have one of the 5 different datasets.
-Do you remember how to use the `wget` and `gzip` commands from last week?
+Lets start with the data 1st, then the database.

 ::